 Click here for a full summary of the new lease accounting standards, ASC 842 and IFRS 16.
 For additional information on how to transition, please refer to LeaseQuery’s in-depth guide to the lease accounting changes.

-Operating lease accounting example: How to transition to the new lease standards
+Operating lease accounting example under ASC 842: How to transition

 Assume a tenant signs a lease document with the following predicates: